nnnnflrs/Selah/README.md

 A global anonymous audio-sharing platform.
 Record your feelings, pin them to the map, and listen to the world.

-Built with Next.js 14, Supabase, Mapbox GL JS, Zustand, and TailwindCSS.
+Built with Next.js 14, Supabase, Mapbox GL JS, Zustand, and CSS Modules.

 ## Features